Trump assails judge in 2020 election case after she warned him not to make inflammatory remarks

 Trump spoke about the case while he was campaigning at the Iowa State Fair over the weekend, declining to tell reporters whether he would comply with the protective order.
 He said, “The whole thing is a fake — it was put out by Biden, because they can’t win an election the fair way.”

-ITrump, in another post Monday, wrote of Chutkan: “She obviously wants me behind bars.
+Trump, in another post Monday, wrote of Chutkan: “She obviously wants me behind bars.
 VERY BIASED & UNFAIR!”

 Chutkan, a former assistant public defender who was nominated to the bench by President Barack Obama, was confirmed to the bench with Republican support in a 95-0 vote in the Senate in 2014.